FinCon: A Synthesized LLM Multi-Agent System with Conceptual Verbal Reinforcement for Enhanced Financial Decision Making

 \textbf{Conditional Value at Risk (CVaR)} of PnL\cite{hull2017options}: CVaR is a statistical tool used to estimate the expected potential loss worse than the VaR value in a portfolio, within a defined confidence interval.
 Mathematically, it is defined as Equation~\ref{eq:CVaR}:

 where \(\alpha\) is the confidence level.

-\textbf{Cumulative Return of PnL} \cite{hull2007risk}: Cumulative Return is a key trading performance metric because it provides a comprehensive insight into investment performance, especially for strategies that emphasize long-term growth and reinvestment.
+The performance evaluation of algorithmic trading agents incorporates the following metrics: \textbf{Cumulative Return of PnL} \cite{hull2007risk}: Cumulative Return is a key trading performance metric because it provides a comprehensive insight into investment performance, especially for strategies that emphasize long-term growth and reinvestment.
 The effectiveness of different investment strategies is evaluated based on their Cumulative Returns, which reflect the total change in value over time.
 In this study, we compute Cumulative Returns over the specified period by summing daily logarithmic returns, as outlined in Equation~\ref{eq:cum_return}.
 This method is widely accepted in the finance area due to its ability to precisely capture minor price fluctuations and symmetrically address gains and losses.
 In essence, a higher Cumulative Return typically indicates a more effective strategy.

 where $r_i$ represents the PnL for day $t+1$, $p_t$ is the closing price on day $t$, $p_{t+1}$ is the closing price on day $t+1$, and $\text{action}_t$ denotes the trading decision made by the model for that day.